 Traveling trends, already altered since the COVID outbreak, have also changed for those who enjoy a certain level of financial wealth.
 Even the affluent, who travel extensively, want first and foremost to seek an experience that is truly authentic.
-Hear then, what an industry review of wealthy Americans (with an annual income of at least $100,000) reveals how their rich lifestyle impacts their travel choices.
+Hear then, what an industry review of richest Americans (with an annual income of at least $100,000) reveals how their rich lifestyle impacts their travel choices.

 It turns out that about 81% want a personalized experience above all else.
 73% are willing to exceed their budget in order to live an authentic experience in the local reality.
-And when it comes to knowing where wealthy travelers want to be when they’re on vacation, it’s even clearer.
+When it comes to knowing where wealthy travelers want to stay when they’re on vacation, it’s even clearer.

 Wealthy people don’t prefer lodging in the traditional luxury hotel room, but in structures focused on the area lavish lifestyle.
 This has led to a 30% increase in bookings for this type of hotel.
 Where you can taste the same food the people in town eat, take part in the art scene, and go where the locals meet.
-With Airbnb, travelers can do this easily.
-The lodging that best connects well off people according to their needs, offers unique experiences, not a generic room.
+With Airbnb, wealthy travelers can do this easily.
+The lodging that best connects rich people according to their needs, offers unique experiences, not a generic room.

 Experiential Tourism is more popular